davidhristov59/WP_AUD/README.md

 # WP_AUD
-This repo contains auditory exercises for the course Web Programming @FCSE - Skopje 2024/25
+This repo contains auditory exercises for the course Web Programming using Java and SpringBoot framework with Thymeleaf.
+@FCSE - Skopje 2024/25